-This colorful Western Omelet Quiche is what happens when a savory pie and a Western omelet collide.
-Eggs, cheese, peppers, green onion and ham all baked together with a luscious creamy egg custard.
+This colorful Western Omelet Quiche is what happens when a homemade quiche and a Western omelet collide.
+In it, shredded cheese, bell peppers, green onions and ham are all baked together with a luscious creamy egg custard.
 Pour it all into a deep pie shell to bake, and it's not only easy to make, but it reheats beautifully, too.
-That could only spell deliciousness in my cookbook.